Spin Entanglement and Magnetic Competition via Long-range Interactions in Spinor Quantum Optical Lattices

+We conclude that $\mathrm{AF}_G$I's have more resilient entanglement accessible for sufficiently large $V_Q$ at lower lattice depths.
+This could be useful as a resource for quantum state preparation (Cluster states) in quantum information (QI) schemes~\cite{CSOL,CSOL2}.
+This robustness could be exploited in analog experiments to \cite{gates}.
+Here qubit gates with spinless neutral atoms ($10^{4}$) using the Bose-Hubbard Hamilonian were explored.

-Spinor quantum optical lattices offer great flexibility to investigate the nature of different magnetic quantum phases of matter.
-In the simplest setup, global/local anti-ferromagnets can be investigated.
-Moreover, the system properties can be externally tuned independent of the particular nature of atomic species by properly choosing the geometry of light.
-In a single setup it is possible to investigate several scenarios regarding competition.
-Moreover, the system naturally supports by the light-induced non-magnetic interaction terms where density wave order and other exotic phases emerge (multimode,bonds)~\cite{QSim-Caballero,Bond-Caballero}.
-Other finite range interactions are possible with rare-earth atoms~\cite{Ferlaino}, where competition finite rage density dependent terms and can be combined.
-Additional advances with rare-earth fermions~\cite{RareEarth1} and inclusion of cavity interplay should extend the picture of Kondo physics.
-Using geometrically frustrated anti-ferromagnets by modifying the COL~\cite{Frustrated1,Frustrated2} will generate complex phases of quantum matter with emergent degrees of freedom and possibly modified quantum spin liquids~\cite{QSL1, QSL2}.
-It should be feasible to consider the interplay with static gauge fields~\cite{GaugeStatic1,GaugeStatic2} and cavity generated spin-orbit coupling via Raman transitions~\cite{GaugeDynamical}.
-Moreover, a plethora of possibilities using dynamical gauge fields can be considered~\cite{GaugeMore1, GaugeMore2}.
-These can be useful for quantum simulations of high energy physics beyond local models.
+Spinor quantum optical lattices offer great flexibility to explore the nature of different magnetic quantum phases of matter.
+We show that in the simplest setup, the emergence and competition of correlated antiferromagnetic or ferromagnetic quantum phases of matter can be investigated.
+Moreover, the system naturally supports additional competing orders via the light-induced non-magnetic interaction terms (density wave, multimode, bond)~\cite{QSim-Caballero,Bond-Caballero}.
+Changing atomic species (i.e. rare-earth atoms~\cite{Ferlaino, RareEarth1}) allows other finite range interactions, density dependent tunneling processes and peer into the landscape of Kondo physics.
+Using geometrically frustrated AF's~\cite{Frustrated1,Frustrated2} will generate emergent degrees of freedom and possibly long-range quantum spin liquids~\cite{QSL1, QSL2,QSL3,QSL4}.
+It should be feasible to explore the interplay with static gauge fields~\cite{GaugeStatic1,GaugeStatic2} and cavity generated spin-orbit coupling via Raman transitions~\cite{GaugeDynamical,Ritsch-SO}.
+Moreover, a plethora of possibilities using dynamical gauge fields can be considered~\cite{GaugeMore1, GaugeMore2}, exploring high energy physics analogs beyond local field theories.